Ademan/rust-musig-psbt/README.md

 This code is un-reviewed, barely tested, and cobbled together by the author as his first rust project.
 You have been warned!

-- It depends on an older version of `rust-secp256k1-zkp` for the moment (TODO)

 ## Known Issues

 * Wildly insufficient tests